 Please note: Pear Deck Vocabulary and the Flashcard Factory are only available for users who log in with Google at this time.

-Step One: Start a Vocabulary List
+Step One: Create a Vocabulary List

 Go to Pear Deck and log in as a teacher to open your Pear Deck Home.
 Please note: You must use a Google account to play the Flashcard Factory game at this time!
 When you reach Pear Deck Home, click Start a Vocab List: